ivoyager/ivoyager-changelogs/README.md

 # _master_ branch
 Godot version **3.2.1**.

-Requires **ivoyager_assets-dev-2020-04-13**: [download](https://github.com/ivoyager/ivoyager-changelogs/releases/download/dev-assets/ivoyager_assets-dev-2020-04-13.zip) (Older release 0.0.5 ivoyager_assets won't work!)
+Requires **ivoyager_assets-dev-2020-04-13**: [download](https://github.com/ivoyager/ivoyager-changelogs/releases/download/dev-assets/ivoyager_assets-dev-2020-04-13.zip) (Older release 0.0.5 ivoyager_assets won't work due to changes in the asteroid binaries.)

 Notes: There is a lot of API-breakage lately - I want to do that now before we go to official beta!
 There is also a new graphic "hang" that happens exactly at the half-way point of a camera movement (almost certainly coincident with camera changing parents).
 It could be related to the new 3d models, or to Godot 3.2.x update, or something I screwed up in the code...